sylvain-pierrot/sylvain-pierrot/README.md

 I love discovering new tools and integrating them into my work.
 I'm a firm believer in the proverb "A rolling stone gathers no moss".

-My values can be represented by this cloud of words:
+My values can be represented by this words cloud :

 <p align="center">
     <img src="./images/wordcloud.png" alt="worldcloud" height=300 />